William Clarke (cryptographer)

 William Francis "Nobby" Clarke (1883–1961) was a British intelligence officer and cryptographer of naval codes in both World Wars.

 Background and early life

 Clarke was educated at Harrow School and Magdalen College, Oxford, and trained as a lawyer, being admitted to the bar in 1906 by his father, Sir Edward Clarke, a prominent lawyer and later Solicitor-General.

 Naval career

 In 1915, he was commissioned as an assistant paymaster, having failed the eye examination for executive officer.
 He knew German, and in March 1916 joined Room 40.
 His talent was for information analysis rather than code-breaking.
 He was on duty during the Battle of Jutland, and was unimpressed by the inefficient handling and distribution of intelligence.
-When Clarke and Francis Birch were chosen in 1919 to write a history of Room 40, their outspoken criticism of the Navy's mishandling of intelligence led to the history being allegedly "suppressed".
+When Clarke and Francis Birch were chosen in 1919 to write a history of Room 40, their outspoken criticism of the Navy's mishandling of intelligence led to the history being allegedly "suppressed" in Clarke's opinion.